Residential Furnaces and Boilers

 Waivers

-Test procedure waivers have not been issued for residential furnaces and boilers.
+Test procedure waivers have not been issued for residential furnaces.

 For information about obtaining test procedure waivers, see 10 CFR 430.27